mryndzionek/esp32s3_eye_kws_demo/README.md

 # esp32s3_eye_kws_demo

-Speech recognition is based on [this](https://github.com/microsoft/EdgeML/blob/master/docs/publications/Sha-RNN.pdf) model and examples from the same repository.
+Speech recognition is based on [this](https://github.com/microsoft/EdgeML/blob/master/docs/publications/Sha-RNN.pdf) architecture and examples from the same repository.
 The cell type in this model is [FastRNN](https://github.com/microsoft/EdgeML/blob/master/docs/publications/FastGRNN.pdf).
 The inference with this model takes around 140ms.
 The inference is run every 250ms, so four times a second.

 A bigger, LSTM-based model with ~550ms inference time can be found [here](https://github.com/mryndzionek/esp32s3_eye_kws_demo/tree/lstm_model).